Nyron Nosworthy: Watford

 After falling out of favour at Sunderland once again, it was confirmed on 28 October 2011 that he had joined Watford on loan until 8 January 2012.
 He made 12 league appearances including a 4–2 victory over Bradford City in the FA Cup third round, a day before his loan was due to end.
-Shortly after the end of his loan, Nosworthy signed permanently for Watford on 10 January 2012, on a two and a half year contract.
+Shortly after the end of his loan, Nosworthy signed permanently for Watford on 10 January 2012, on a two-and-a-half-year contract.

 Nosworthy scored his first Watford goal in a 3–2 win against Burnley on 3 March 2012.
 It was his first goal in almost nine years.
 He also scored an own goal in the same game which gave Burnley a 2–0 lead in the 50th minute.
 Nosworthy played was an important part of Gianfranco Zola's squad during the 2012–13 season, making 19 league appearances before injuring his Achilles whilst on international duty with Jamaica in March 2013 – effectively ending his season.

 Nosworthy returned from his injury to play five successive league games in late 2013.
 However, upon Zola's departure he found himself out of favour and later joined Bristol City on loan until the end of the season.
 Nosworthy was released by Watford in June 2014, after two and a half years at Vicarage Road.

 On 14 March 2014, Nosworthy joined League One side Bristol City on an initial 30-day loan period. and made his Bristol City debut in a 0–0 draw at home to Swindon Town the following day.
 The loan was extended until the end of the 2013–14 season in April.

 Blackpool

 Nosworthy joined Lee Clark's Blackpool in November 2014, in a short-term deal until January 2015.
-Nosworthy was among the 17 players released by Blackpool following their relegation to League One in 2015.
+He was among the 17 players released by Blackpool following their relegation to League One in 2015.

 Portsmouth

-On 19 March 2015 Nosworthy was loaned to Portsmouth until the end of the season.
+On 19 March 2015, Nosworthy was loaned to Portsmouth until the end of the season.